 - Professional development activities for distance instructors will be offered annually by the Office of Human Resources & Organizational Development and Instructional Support & Online Learning (ISOL).

 - For all courses taught completely or in part through any distance learning format, a learning management system (LMS) will be employed.
 This system will be accessed by a unique password established by and only available to the student.

 - The records of distance learners are subject to the same level of confidentiality as all other student records.
 (See Privacy of Student Records, policy 813)

 - There will be no additional fee charged by the College for verification of student identity.

 - Faculty credentials required for instruction must be the same, regardless of the format of the course.

 - Courses in all formats, including online and hybrid, are included in the assessment of student learning outcomes.

 Out-of-State Students Enrolling in Distance Education Courses

-Only students residing in North Carolina, Georgia, South Carolina, Tennessee and Virginia may enroll in distance education classes.
+As a member of NC SARA, A-B Tech is able to serve individuals residing in all U.S. states with the exception of California.
 This is in compliance with federal law and the Department of Education requirements regarding the enrollment of students in distance education.